-So it saves them both administration and claim costs, which they can pass on to their policyholders.
+So it saves them both administration and claim costs, which they can then pass on to their policyholders.

 Can be used to prove an accident wasn't your fault.
 Particularly useful in 'crash for cash' scams which cost the insurance industry around £1billion every year